1247 E St, SE

-Consisting of at least 250 chapters in the U.S. and elsewhere around the world, Code Pink is an organizational supporter of the Free Gaza Movement.
-It is also a member organization of the Abolition 2000, After Downing Street, and United for Peace and Justice anti-war coalitions, and a member of the National Council of Women's Organizations.
+Code Pink is an organizational supporter of the Free Gaza Movement.
+It has also been a member organization of the Abolition 2000, After Downing Street, and United for Peace and Justice anti-war coalitions, and a member of the National Council of Women's Organizations.

 Code Pink has received financial support from the Benjamin Fund, Global Exchange, the New Priorities Foundation, the Streisand Foundation, the Threshold Foundation, and the Tides Foundation.